twonlyapp/twonly-app/README.md

 - For Android: Optional support for [UnifiedPush](https://unifiedpush.org/)
 - For Android: Reproducible Builds
 - Implementing [Sealed Sender](https://signal.org/blog/sealed-sender/) to minimize metadata
+- Switch from the Signal-Protocol to [MLS](https://github.com/openmls/openmls) for Post-Quantum-Crypto support
+- And, of course, many more features such as dog filters, E2EE cloud backup, and more.

 ## Security Issues

 If you discover a security issue in twonly, please adhere to the coordinated vulnerability disclosure model.
 Please send us your report to security@twonly.eu.
 We also offer for critical security issues a small bug bounties, but we can not guarantee a bounty currently :/

+## Contribution

+If you have any questions or feature requests, feel free to start a new discussion.
+Issues are limited to bugs, and for maintainers only.

 ## Development